PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 If there are multiple samples, and the `-ss` flag is provided, the preprocessor will produce one PharmCAT-ready VCF file per sample.
 The output files are named `<base_filename>.<sample_id>.preprocessed.vcf`

-If there are missing PGx positions, it will also produce a report named `<base_filename>.missing_pgx_var.vcf`.
-This file only reports positions that are missing in _all_ samples.
-If `-0`/`--missing-to-ref` is turned on, you can use this report to trace positions whose genotypes are missing in all samples (`./.`) in the original input but have now been added into the output VCF(s) as reference (`0/0`).
+The preprocessor will produce a report named `<base_filename>.missing_pgx_var.vcf` when there are absent PGx positions or alleles.
+This file only reports positions that are absent or unspecified in _all_ samples.
+The report is based on the input VCF and is not affected by `--unspecified-to-ref` or `--absent-to-ref`.

 ## Tutorial